 |Contribution||Contributions made form salary deferrals.||Contributions made are from post-tax income.|

 |Distribution||Distributions are taxable as per the tax slab of the person at the time of withdrawal.||Distributions are not taxable and hence allows the entire corpus to be available at the disposal of the investor.|

 |Usage||It is beneficial for those who want to minimize their current tax payments and hence deferring the tax during their retirement when they will fall in lower tax brackets due to lesser income during retirement as compare to present income.||It is beneficial for those who want to minimize tax payments during retirement.
 Also, it also useful as an instrument for those who want to leave tax-free assets for their heirs.|

-401(k) plan’s main feature comes to surface especially when an employer matches the contribution of the employee by contributing additional money to the employee’s 401(k) account which is normally based on a certain percentage of the employee’s contribution.
-Some key features of 401(k) plan includes that the contributions lower the taxable income in the year in which they were made, the fund is less expensive as compared to other identical funds etc. There is some downside to this plan as well as limited control over investment selection, minimum distribution required, distributions being taxed at normal income tax rate etc.
+401(k) plan’s main feature comes to the surface, especially when an employer matches the contribution of the employee by contributing additional money to the employee’s 401(k) account, which is normally based on a certain percentage of the employee’s contribution.
+Some key features of the 401(k) plan include that the contributions lower the taxable income in the year in which they were made, the fund is less expensive as compared to other identical funds, etc. There is some downside to this plan as well as limited control over investment selection, minimum distribution required, distributions being taxed at normal income tax rate, etc.

-This has a been a guide to 401k and Roth IRA.
-Here we also discuss the top difference between 401k and Roth IRA along with infographics and comparison table.
+This has been a guide to 401k vs Roth IRA.
+Here we discuss the top difference between 401k and Roth IRA along with infographics and a comparison table.
 You may also have a look at the following articles –